 Where an instruction supports predication, it is known as a predicated instruction.
 The predicate register that is used to determine the Active elements of a predicated instruction is known as the Governing predicate for that instruction.
-Predicated instructions can only use P0-P7 as the Governing predicate.
+Many predicated instructions can only use P0-P7 as the Governing predicate, refer to the individual instruction descriptions for details.